It’s a small world, isn’t it?

 I have taken a journey on It’s a Small World more times than I can count, and invariably hear the song in my head whenever I think about the ride.

 In fact, I’m literally humming it right now as I write this post!
 (And I bet you are now, too!)
+It’s A Small World celebrated it’s 50th anniversary in 2014.

-To celebrate the 50th anniversary of this timeless ride, following are 20 It’s a Small World facts to amuse your friends… no matter where in this small world they may be!
+Here are 20 It’s a Small World facts to amuse your friends… no matter where in this small world they may be!

 #1 – It’s a Small World ride originally premiered at the 1964 World’s Fair, which was held in Flushing Meadows, New York, during 1964 and 1965.